muhammad1928/DockerMastering/DockerMastering/ImplementingChecks/intro.md

 After invoking the `/fail` endpoint, Docker will eventually mark the container as unhealthy if the health check fails consistently.

+Now when all the steps are done, Click on the `Check` button before running the cleanup. else it will not verify

 ## 6. Clean Up